MWebb2321/MWebb2321/README.md

 ## I'm learning to be a fullstack web developer.

 - I'm currently working as a supervisor at Bevmo.
-- I'm currently learning about backend development.
+- I'm currently learning about backend development through UC Davis.

 ### Languages and Tools: